Code-Institute-Submissions/eezipc-milestone1/README.md

 ## Technologies Used

-This project uses HTML, Bootstrap and CSS.
+This project uses HTML, Bootstrap, CSS and Javascript.

-This is the link to Bootstrap. https://getbootstrap.com/
+This is the link to Bootstrap. https://getbootstrap.com/ This is the link to Jquery. https://jquery.com/

 ## Testing